hikrdu/motel_go/README.md

 ## Features

 - List and manage motels
-- Search functionality
-- Detailed motel information
+- Detailed motel and rooms information

 ==========================================================================================